open-edge-insights/eii-tools/VideoProfiler/README.md

 ## Benchmarking with multi instance config

-1. EIS supports multi instance config generation for benchmarking purposes.
-This can be acheived by running the [eis_builder.py](../../build/eis_builder.py) with certain parameters, please refer to the **Multi instance config generation** section of **EIS Pre-Requisites** in [README](../../README.md) for more details.
+1. EII supports multi instance config generation for benchmarking purposes.
+This can be acheived by running the [eii_builder.py](../../build/eii_builder.py) with certain parameters, please refer to the **Multi instance config generation** section of **EII Pre-Requisites** in [README](../../README.md) for more details.

-2. For running VideoProfiler for multiple streams, run the eis_builder with the **-v** flag provided the pre-requisites mentioned above are done.
+2. For running VideoProfiler for multiple streams, run the eii_builder with the **-v** flag provided the pre-requisites mentioned above are done.
 Given below is an example for generating **6** streams config:
     ```sh
-        python3 eis_builder.py -f ./video-streaming.yml -v 6
+        python3 eii_builder.py -f ./video-streaming.yml -v 6
     ```

   > **Note:**